Harmonic measures on Bowditch boundaries of groups hyperbolic relative to virtually nilpotent subgroups: Introduction

 \textbf{Part 2:} In the case when a hyperbolic space has symmetry, it may impose some regularity on the harmonic measure of suitable random walks.
 We study this interplay in our setting next.

 As a first step in this direction, for cusped graphs of groups hyperbolic relative to virtually nilpotent parabolics, we prove that drifts/rates of escape (for the graph and Green metrics) and asymptotic entropy exist for the random walk constructed.
 This is done by looking at a `quotient walk' which we think of as the induced random walk on the quotient space under the action of $\Gamma$ on $X$, which can be coded symbolically as a process with Markov increments.
 The corresponding left shift has an invariant Markov probability measure, which makes it even a mixing transformation.
 The Kingman subadditive ergodic theorem applies.
 Write $\rho_X$ for the graph metric on the cusped graph $X$.
 For a reversible Markov chain $(X,P,m)$ on $X$, write $\p_m=\sum_{x\in X}m(x)\cdot \p_x$ ($m$ being the volume in $X$), for a measure in $X^{\N}$.
-Write $\rho_G$ for a suitable Green metric (defined in \S \ref{green_metric}) in $X$.
-Below $q^{(n)}(\cdot,\cdot)$ is a function on $X^2$, a suitably normalized version of the $n$-th transition probability $p^{(n)}(\cdot,\cdot)=P^n(\cdot,\cdot)$ (see \S \ref{dimensionharmonic}, before Lemma \ref{Kingman_2}). \bthm Let $X$ be the cusped graph for a group, hyperbolic relative to virtually parabolic subgroups.
+Write $\rho_G$ for a suitable Green metric (defined in \S \ref{green_metric}) in $X$. \bthm Let $X$ be the cusped graph for a group, hyperbolic relative to virtually parabolic subgroups.
 There is a reversible Markov chain $(X,P,m)$, such that for $\{Y_i\}_{i\in\N_0}$, a process corresponding to $(X,P,m)$ the following limits exist and are constants $\p_m$-a.e $\omega\in X^\N$:

 \ethm